ibm-cloud-docs/FileStorage/managing-file-storage.md

 {: support}
 {: cli}

+“Authorized” hosts are hosts that were given access to a particular volume.
+Without host authorization, you can't access or use the storage from your system.
+Authorizing a host to access your volume generates the username and password.

+Before you begin, decide on the CLI client that you want to use.

+* You can either install the [IBM Cloud CLI](/docs/cli){: external} and install the SL plug-in with `ibmcloud plugin install sl`.
+For more information, see [Extending IBM Cloud CLI with plug-ins](/docs/cli?topic=cli-plug-ins).
+* Or, you can install the [SLCLI](https://softlayer-python.readthedocs.io/en/latest/cli/){: external}.

+### Authorizing hosts from the IBMCLOUD CLI
+{: #authhostICCLI}

+### Authorizing hosts from the SLCLI
+{: #authhostSLCLI}

 To authorize a host to access the volume, you can use the following command.
 ```python
 # slcli file access-authorize --help